jesims/backpack/README.md

 ## Theme: Animal Safari

-All string quotes within test functions should be interesting animal facts; with bonus for David Attenborough quotes.
+All string quotes within test functions should be interesting animal facts; with bonus points for David Attenborough quotes.

 # Other Projects